pivotal/docs-tap/scst-store/logs.md

 metadata-store-db-64d5b88587-8dns7    1/1     Running   0          4d3h
 ```

-The database pod has prefix `metadata-store-db-` and the API backend pod has prefix
+The database pod has prefix `metadata-store-db-` and the API backend pod has the prefix
 `metadata-store-app-`.
 Use `kubectl logs` to get the logs from the pod you're interested in.
 For example, if you wanted to see the logs of the database pod from the above example: